 - The ability to treat an influx of new patients

 In the medical field, a lack of preparedness can have irreversible consequences.
 In the wake of Hurricane Katrina, hospitals across the U.S. learned how failing to have a disaster plan could have devastating consequences.
 Years later, Hurricane Sandy demonstrated that hospitals still have room for improvement when preparing for a disaster.
 Communities and patients depend on medical facilities to prepare and recover from a disaster.
-With a disaster preparedness plan in place, hospitals can swiftly and effectively execute the plan to ensure that the health and safety of patients remains the number one priority.
+With a disaster preparedness plan in place, hospitals can swiftly and effectively execute the plan to ensure that the health and safety of patients remain the number one priority.

 Photo by Fotos GOVBA via CC license.